rstacruz/rspec-repeat/README.md

 end
 ```

-In these cases, it'd me smart to restrict which exceptions to be retried.
+In these cases, it'd be smart to restrict which exceptions to be retried.

 ```rb
 repeat example, 3.times, exceptions: [ Net::ReadTimeout ]